 - What do I have to do to use the Password Reset

-- In order to use the Password Reset system, you must have an SU account and must register your personal answers to the Password Reset questions under First Time User Setup.
+- In order to use the Password Reset system, you must have an SU account and must register your personal answers to the Password Reset questions under Initial Password Reset Registration.
 If you are an applicant or have not yet gotten your SU account, you will use the Prospective/Incoming Student link above.

 - What should I do if I am getting email that my